teepunkt-esspunkt/ComfyUI-SuiteTea/readme.md

 ### Tea: Save & Reload Image (category: SuiteTea / IO)

-A utility node to save **VRAM** on  older GPU's.
+A utility node to save VRAM on older GPUs.
-Some workflows pass images directly from one model to another → this can cause *out-of-memory* (OOM) errors on the first run.
+Many workflows pass images directly from one model to another → this can cause out-of-memory (OOM) errors on the first run.
-This node saves the IMAGE to disk and reloads it immediately, forcing upstream tensors to unload.
+This node saves the image to disk and reloads it, forcing upstream tensors to unload.

+New in V2:
+- Works as both a detacher and a normal image loader.
+- Has a file picker with preview (like the stock Load Image node).
+- Cleaner defaults: Teafault.png, output/temp, output/saved.
+- ⚠️ V2 will replace the original node soon — existing workflows may break.

 **Inputs**
-- `image` (IMAGE)
+- `image_in` (optional IMAGE tensor) → triggers save→reload.
+- `image`(picker) → choose/upload an image with preview.
 - `temp_folder` (default `output/temp`)
-- `filename` (default `bgstrip.png`)
+- `filename` (default `Teafault.png`)
 - `also_save_perm` (BOOLEAN, default `false`)
 - `perm_folder` (default `output/saved`)